RyanAtRowan/Roadie_Tools/README.md

-## <p align="center">This is a website intended to help servers at texas roadhouse complete their "backworks" more effectively.</p>
+## <p align="center">This is a website that will help servers at texas roadhouse complete their "backworks" more effectively.</p>

 ### Intended Features:
 - The Guide: neatly display backworks using both images and expandable text (quick step, then more details if the option was created)